makexcake/complete-pipeline-jenkins/README.md

 * java-mysql web app was provided by the course.

-* In every chapter of the course more stages were added to the pipeline.

 * Main branch contains the lastest working version.

 * With every chapter more tools and stages will be added.